chrfs/hsd-connect-2.0-backend/README.md

 [![Standard - JavaScript Style Guide](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

 HSDConnect is a Plattform to find Projects and Collaborations within the HSD University.
-This is the API backend of the system and builds on KoaJS as HTTP-Handler, MongoDB as documentbased database and MongooseJS as ODM.
+The architecture is splitted into two seperate parts, this is the API backend of the system and builds on ExpressJS as Web-Framework, MongoDB as documentbased database and MongooseJS as ODM.
 The CodeGuidlines are strict standardJS.

 ## Get started:

 ### Install dependencies:

 `npm install`

+### Create the environment config `config/env.mjs` and the `docker-compose.dev.yml`
+* Therefore copy the exiting files, remove `example.` of the filename.
+* Customize the configs for your needs, if neccassary.
+* Keep in mind to update the example configs, if you decide to add some properties into your config files.
+* Do not push sensitive credentials of any kind into the repo or somewhere else, unless it is production.

 ### Start Server: